Lookey-Luo/Local-Enhanced-Method-Based-Retinal-Vessel-Segmentation-System/README.md

 ```
 After running the code, a folder named DRIVE_patch will be generated, and the clipped images will be numbered sequentially and saved in this folder.
 This code applies to clipping the training set and the testing set.<br>
 You can modify Line 18 of split_training_set.py and split_testing_set.py to resize each patch, or modify Line 19 of split_training_set.py and split_testing_set.py to adjust the number of patches cropped from each image.<br>
+The smaller the patch size, the more patches should be cropped, or the model is at risk of underfitting; conversely, the larger the patch size, the less patches should be cropped, or the model is at risk of overfitting.<br>
 Then we can use the clipped patches for training and testing.<br>

 ### Execute the Training Code